a-ads/blog/content/blog/2018-10-04-bug-bounty-program.md

 ## Hall of fame

 \- 2021-01-08 Ardyan Vicky Ramadhan reported that we don't rate limit certain actions which could be performed by the user.
+We are still investigating the issue.
 The reward is pending.

 \- 2021-01-08 Ardyan Vicky Ramadhan reported a Ticket Trick vulnerability and earned $50.